a-type/verdant/docs/docs/react-router.md

 # React Router

 A small, experimental, client-only router for React that includes cutting-edge Suspense and Concurrent Mode support.
-Designed to help your PWA feel like a native app, and integrate well with lo-fi.
+Designed to help your PWA feel like a native app, and integrate well with Verdant.

-This router is stand-alone and doesn't rely on any other lo-fi packages.
+This router is stand-alone and doesn't rely on any other Verdant packages.
 Feel free to use it in any client-focused React app.
 Just know that it won't be as battle-tested as the still-excellent React Router.

 ## Usage